icosalogic/inverter_design_manual/README.md

 the MOSFETs with jet impingement.
 The cooling oil in turn could be cycled through a heat exchanger in a hot water tank in front of the residential hot water heater.
-In such a system, the overhead of a couple small pumps could enable the collection and use of the majority of power loss heat from the inverter, rather than discarding it into the environment.
+In such a system, the overhead of a couple small pumps could enable the harvesting of the majority of power loss heat from the inverter, rather than discarding it into the environment.
 This could raise the inverter efficiency to well over 99%.